apache/cloudstack-documentation/source/adminguide/accounts.rst

        #.
 If the domain is configured to be used with LDAP,

        #.
 CloudStack searches for it in LDAP by the configured
-          'ldap.username.attribute'.
+          ``ldap.username.attribute``.

-       #. if an LDAP user is found is found, CloudStack does a bind
+       #.
+If an LDAP user is found is found, CloudStack does a bind
           request with the returned principal for that LDAP user and the entered password.